actions/setup-python/docs/advanced-usage.md

 - run: python my_script.py
 ```

-- The only downside to this is that set-up will take a little longer since the exact version will have to be downloaded if the exact version is not already installed on the runner due to more recent versions.
+- The only downside to this is that setup may take a little longer.
+If the exact version is not already installed on the runner due to more recent versions, the exact version will have to be downloaded.
-- MSI installers are used on Windows for this, so runs will take a little longer to set up vs MacOS and Linux.
+- MSI installers are used on Windows for this, so runs will take a little longer to set up vs macOS and Linux.

 You can specify **only a major and minor version** if you are okay with the most recent patch version being used: